MrJoy/git-template/UNITY_README.markdown

 # INSTALLATION

-You'll want to add the following to ~/.gitconfig in order to fully take advantage of the Unity templates:
+You'll want to tell Git to use the unity2text script to show diffs of files tagged as 'unity' (which the Unity templates do for you).
+You can do so by executing the following command:

-    [diff "unity"]
-        textconv=unity2text
+    git config --global --path --replace-all diff.unity.textconv unity2text

 After that, you will want to ensure that the binary2text program included with Unity is in your path.